bullmoose20/MK-Docs/docs/komet/install/synology.md

 # Synology Walkthrough

-This is a quick walkthrough of setting up the Komet Docker container in the Synology UI.
+This is a quick walkthrough of setting up the Kometa Docker container in the Synology UI.

 ## Prerequisite: Installing Docker